Posts

 Image

-Famous Headline Before You Begin If you don't know the background of this complicated story, you might want to first see a shorter version that introduces some of the key factors explaining the Crash and the Depression.
-Introduction to the Stock Market Crash of 1929 and the Beginning of the Great Depression Before reading this essay, I strongly recommend you see the PBS video on YouTube.
+Famous Headline Before You Begin If you don't know the background of this complicated story, you might want to first read a shorter version that introduces some of the key factors explaining the Crash and the Depression.
+See, Introduction to the Stock Market Crash of 1929 and the Beginning of the Great Depression Before reading this essay, I strongly recommend you see the PBS video on YouTube.
 Type in Stock Market Crash 1929.
 Look for US – The Crash of 1929 (PBS), ALLHISTORIES – PLAYLIST.
 Documentary broken into 6 parts to show commercials.
 Great documentary with wonderful photos, videos, and scenes from movies of the 1920s and the crash.
 Shows what a crazy time this was.
 Introduction The usual reasons given for the Great Depression – the stock market crash of 1929 and the later collapse of the banking system – do not tell the whole story.
-Available economic data indicate (there were no national income accounts in 1929) that a recession had already begun before ...
+Available economic data (there were no national income accounts in 1929) indicate that a recession had already begun be...